- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 Huron Consulting Did Not Want Any Trouble

-Because reading the report, it is evident that the people that worked on or controlled the report that Huron Consulting wrote were uninterested in getting to the bottom of anything.
+Reading the report shows that the people who rolled the report that Huron Consulting wrote were uninterested in getting to the bottom of anything.
 They made a great effort to obscure what should have been fundamental facts of the implementation.
 One huge mystery is who implemented this software for the City of San Diego?

 Mystery Implementation Partner?